Flavor of Life (album)

 Flavor of Life is the first and only studio album by Japanese pop unit Soul Crusaders.
 It was released on October 3, 2001, through Giza Studio.

 Background

 The album consists of three previous released singles, such as "Safety Love", "Lonesome Tonight ~Kimi dake Mitsumeteru~" (Lonesome Tonight 〜君だけみつめてる〜) and "Baby Sweet Sunshine".

 The lyricist and keyboardist of Japanese pop band Garnet Crow, Nana Azuki and Giza composer Aika Ohno were involved with the album production.

 The single Safety Love was released in the Giza Studio's compilation album Giza Studio Masterpiece Blend 2001, it was released again in compilation album GIZA studio presents -Girls- which released in 2011.

 This is their last music release.
 In 2002, they disbanded.

-Charting performance
+Chart performance

-The album charted at #28 on the Oricon charts in its first week.
-Charted for 3 weeks and sold more than 13,280 copies.
+The album charted at No. 28 on the Oricon charts in its first week.
+It charted for three weeks and sold more than 13,280 copies.